BAK2K3/hard-drivers/TESTING.md

 Unless specifically stated, all functionality for the Footer was tested on every page.

 * On each page, ensure the GitHub / Social links open to the correct webpage, and are opened externally.
-* On the "Home" and "About" pages, ensure the "Enquire" button correctly routes the user to the "Enquire" page.
+* On the _"Home"_ and _"About"_ pages, ensure the _"Enquire"_ button correctly routes the user to the _"Enquire"_ page.
-* On the "Enquire" page, ensure the "Enquire" button states "Submit" - Functionality testing discussed on the "Enquiry Form" section.
+* On the _"Enquire"_ page, ensure the _"Enquire"_ button states _"Submit"_ - Functionality testing discussed on the 'Enquire Form' section.
-* Ensure on page load the "Enquire/Submit" button maintains its persistent 'glow' effect.
+* Ensure on page load the Enquire/Submit button maintains its persistent 'glow' effect.
 * Ensure the Footer appearance is consistent across all pages, and maintains the same height.
 * Ensure Footer elements (GitHub - Enquire/Submit - Socials) maintain their position through navigation of the site.
 * On large horizontal viewports, ensure the Footer's background image zooms in/out accordingly when increasing/decreasing horizontal viewport.